Magnomic/CNST/README.md

 We build a **sample-sample** (S2S) case base to exclude the interference of **sample-level noise** on **dataset-level noise** learning, enhancing the CBR system's learning performance.
 Experiments on spectral data with different background noises demonstrate the good noise-transferring ability of the proposed method against baseline systems ranging from wavelet denoising, deep neural networks, and generative models.
 We posit that our method can enhance the performance of DL models by generating high-quality case bases, extending CBR's application scope.

-## CBR in Existing Noise Transfer Models:
+## Cases in Existing Noise Transfer Models:

-It is suitale to apply CBR systems to the target task.
+It is suitale to apply systems to the target task.
 We can uses the LIFS of the same standard solution in different environments as cases.
 Therefore, noise pattern differences can be learned by analysing these cases and applied to transfer noise patterns of unknown samples.

 With this, we only need to train the model in one noise pattern, and then we can process the data in various environments by unifying their noise patterns.